 Some states, like California, have lenient surrogacy laws that make it easy to perform a cycle safely.
 In these lenient states, surrogacy contracts are honored, and there are protections in place for both the surrogate and intended parents.

 Other states, however, have laws that explicitly prohibit surrogacy, or have stipulations in place that make it difficult to perform this process safely for all involved.
 For this reason, people living in certain states may not be good candidates.

 It is also important to recognize that these surrogate requirements were created to comply with ASRM guidelines, the IVF doctor,s and attorneys that we work with.
 If you have questions or would like more information, please contact us directly at (760) 438-2265.

-Becoming a Surrogate Mother
+How to Become a Surrogate Mother

-Extraordinary Conceptions strives to work with women who not only meet the surrogacy requirements, but exceed them.
+Extraordinary Conceptions strives to work with women who not only meet the surrogate mother requirements but exceed them.
 We’re looking for exceptional women who are willing to help build families through surrogacy.
-Our Surrogacy team will guide you through the entire journey while providing consistent, personal support for you and your intended parents.
+Our surrogacy team will guide you through the entire journey while providing consistent, personal support for you and your intended parents.

 Our first goal is to ensure that you meet the necessary surrogate qualifications while educating you about our surrogacy program and the overall process of how to become a surrogate.
 Please review the surrogate requirements checklist above to see if you have what it takes to become a surrogate with our agency.